Structured Financing in India

 This structure is best suited for companies with moderate credit ratings who wish to access the debt capital market at competitive interest rates.

-The Regulatory Landscape in India
+Structured Finance Regulatory Authorities in India

-Structured financing in India is regulated primarily by the Reserve Bank of India (RBI) and the Securities and Exchange Board of India (SEBI).
+Structured financing is regulated primarily by the Reserve Bank of India (RBI) and the Securities and Exchange Board of India (SEBI).
 With evolving frameworks for securitization, NBFC funding, and bond issuance, the ecosystem is becoming more transparent and investor-friendly.

 Moreover, government initiatives like credit guarantee schemes, the SIDBI Fund of Funds, and co-lending models are further boosting the adoption of structured finance products.